Are you a pro surfer? Are you a passionate surf fan? Learn everything you need to know about interferences in pro surfing.

-(b) The violating surfer obviously causes a section to break down in front of the inside surfer which would not normally have done so causing loss of scoring potential;
+(b) The violating surfer obviously causes a section to break down in front of the inside surfer, which would not normally have done so, causing a loss of scoring potential;

 When a surfer is put in a position while paddling out that they cannot get out of the way and a collision happens due to this, it is up to a majority of the Judges to call interference based on whether it is determined to be accidental or not.